 The Office of Immigration and International Admissions at the University of South Alabama is responsible for the processing of applications for admission submitted by non-citizens and immigration compliance for those students and foreign national scholars, faculty, and staff associated with the University.
 The University of South Alabama does not discriminate on the basis of age, sex, race, color, religion or national origin.
 These provisions also apply to disabled individuals pursuant to current federal and state regulations subject to reasonable standards of admission and employment.

-The Office of Immigration and International Admissions is also responsible for the development and implementation of policies and procedures associated with US immigration compliance functions for foreign nationals associated with current and potential nonimmigrant degree, non-degree and English language training students, nonimmigrant faculty/staff employment, J exchange scholars (including postdoctoral trainees, degree and non-degree students, professors and research scholars), academic/co-curricular exchange program participants and international guests.
-For specific Immigration policies and procedure, please visit http://www.southalabama.edu/departments/international.
+The Office of Immigration and International Admissions is responsible for the development and implementation of policies and procedures associated with US immigration compliance functions for foreign nationals associated with current and potential nonimmigrant degree, non-degree and English language training students, nonimmigrant faculty/staff employment, J exchange scholars (including postdoctoral trainees, degree and non-degree students, professors and research scholars), academic/co-curricular exchange program participants and international guests.
+Inquiries regarding immigration matters should be emailed to firstname.lastname@example.org.
+For specific Immigration policies and procedure, please visit https://www.southalabama.edu/departments/international.